-The Apax portfolio consists of a large number of “asset light” businesses which do not have a significant environmental impact.
-The majority of the resource usage is reported by a small number of companies.
-For example, out of 19 companies which provided data to calculate CO2 emissions, 5 account for 74% of all reported CO2 emissions in 2012 (Epicor, Garda, New Look, iGate and Tnuva).
+The Apax Fund portfolio consists of a large number of “asset light” businesses which do not have a signi cant environmental impact.
+The majority of resources usage is reported by a small number of companies.
+In 2015, 89% of CO2 emissions were generated by only 6 portfolio companies with the other 19 portfolio companies reporting energy data accounting for the remaining 11%.

-The Apax portfolio is focused on reducing its global environmental impacts – from the sourcing of raw materials, to the manufacture and distribution of products, to the use and disposal of products by consumers, patients, and providers.
-The portfolio’s environmental stewardship initiatives will help protect the planet while improving efficiency, reducing costs and preserving their ability to do business in the future.
-Sustainability is not just the right thing to do, it can also boost innovation and profitable growth.
-This is why we clearly see it as a key differentiator and a competitive advantage.
+The portfolio’s environmental stewardship initiatives will help protect the planet while improving ef ciency, reducing costs and preserving their ability to do business in the future.
+Sustainability is not just the right thing to do, it can also boost innovation and pro table growth.
+This is why we continue to see it as a key differentiator and a competitive advantage.

 Breakdown of CO² emissions

 Across the Apax Funds’ portfolio, we have a high number of initiatives in place that reduce complexity, waste and energy consumption.
 These initiatives range from: reducing electricity usage via replacing traditional light bulbs to led, reducing paper usage by setting default double sided printing in all of the of ces and reducing water usage by investing in low ow xtures, auto shut off faucets and other water reducing features.